Kingsholm Stadium, Kingsholm Rd, Gloucester GL1 3AX

-South Gloucestershire and Stroud College (SGS), has four main campuses – Stroud, Filton, WISE and Berkeley Green as well as many local community venues, and we welcome around 15,500 full-time and part-time students of all ages every year.
+South Gloucestershire and Stroud College (SGS), has three main campuses – Stroud, Filton and WISE as well as many local community venues, and we welcome around 15,500 full-time and part-time students of all ages every year.
 We also have venues in the centre of Bristol, at the West of England Academy of Art and at the Bristol Zoo & Gardens.

-Our campuses are based in state-of-the-art buildings in great locations – Filton and WISE are within easy reach of the centre of Bristol, while our Stroud and Berkeley campuses are based in the beautiful five valleys, in the county of Gloucestershire.
+Our campuses are based in great locations – Filton and WISE are within easy reach of the centre of Bristol, while our Stroud campus is based in the beautiful five valleys, in the county of Gloucestershire.

-We offer a vast range of courses in an even wider range of subjects – from business to sport, and from engineering to media – there is something for everyone.
+We offer a vast range of courses in an even wider range of subjects – from business to sport, and from animal science to performing arts – there is something for everyone.

 What’s more, SGS has an excellent reputation for delivering work-based programmes, such as apprenticeships, higher apprenticeships and professional training.

-A strong partnership with the University of Gloucestershire means excellent opportunities for those wishing to enter higher education.
+With a growing higher education provision and a strong partnership with the University of Gloucestershire it means SGS offer excellent opportunities for those wishing to progress to the next level

 To find out more about SGS, visit www.sgscol.ac.uk